Sweat Mountain

 Sweat Mountain is a mountain in far northeastern Cobb County, Georgia, in the suburbs north of Atlanta.
 The exact GNIS location of its summit is 34°4′1″N 84°27′20″W, and it has an official (USGS) elevation of 1688 ft above mean sea level.
 It is the second-highest point in the county behind Kennesaw Mountain, and second in the core metro Atlanta area, behind Kennesaw Mountain, which is also in Cobb County.
 It is fifth if the exurban counties further north are considered.

 This height has made the mountain very attractive for radio, having several transmitters, radio towers, and antennas, for pagers, cellphones, broadcasting, and amateur radio.
 The fact that Stone Mountain and Kennesaw Mountain are both protected as parks has led to a proliferation of technology at the top.
 At the same time, both the antenna farm and the densely packed houses detract from the view of the mountain from surrounding areas of northeast Cobb, south-southeast Cherokee (including much of Woodstock), and western Roswell.

-Sweat Mountain is contained entirely within Highland Pointe neighborhood, a subdivision consisting of 497 homes.
 The presence of the mountain has inspired the naming of a variety of nearby establishments including: Sweat Mountain Park, Mountain View Regional Library, Mountain View Elementary School, and Mountain View United Methodist Church.

 Sweat Mountain is also a part of the ridge that divides the Chattahoochee River basin to the south and southeast, from the Lake Allatoona (Etowah River) basin to the north and northwest.
 From Sweat Mountain, this runs west-southwest through Cobb to Kennesaw Mountain and Lost Mountain.